Daksh2060/image-identification-machine-learning/README.md

 ## How does it work?

 The images are extracted and stored in R files, then converted into array data.
 The classifiers examine which indices of the given arrays are filled or empty to decide which labels to apply.
+Each classifier works iteratively by labeling the images and then comparing them to the results in the training set to adjust the weights of each classification label.
+The arrays are not shuffled to result in consistent results.
+However, it should be noted that shuffling the training set every iteration can yield either higher or lower results than the default ordering.

 <p align="center">
  <img src="images/image1.png" />